antmicro/topwrap/docs/source/developers_guide/frontends.md

  - YamlFrontend class supports YAML files
  - IpXactFrontend class supports IP-XACT 2022 files

+Frontends may be initialized with predefined modules and interfaces, which are used to resolve references while parsing.
+Parsed modules are returned in `FrontendParseOutput`, including modules whose identifiers match predefined modules.
+The handling of interfaces in `FrontendParseOutput` differs between
+frontends: `SystemVerilogFrontend` returns parsed or reused interface definitions, `IpXactFrontend` returns interface definitions parsed from `abstractionDefinition` files, while `YamlFrontend` and `KpmFrontend` only use predefined interfaces during parsing and do not return them. `AutomaticFrontend` preserves the behavior of the frontend it delegates to.

 ## SystemVerilogFrontend

 SystemVerilogFrontend class is used to parse System Verilog and Verilog files.